 Hotspot Shield VPN is available in two flavors: a free, ad-supported one, and a paid-for version that offer unlimited bandwidth.
 Hotspot Shield hides your IP address and provides encrypted traffic tunnelling (ideal for use on public Wi-Fi networks) to improve security and ensure privacy.

 You may not want to use Hotspot Shield at all time.
 For instance, you may only be interested in using it to access certain sites that are blocked in your country.
 In this case you can create shortcuts to individual sites in the Hotspot Shield window which will enable protection before launching the sites.
 Protection can also be toggled on an off with a single click.

-In addition to anonymous browsing, VPN tool TunnelBear can also be used to bypass traffic-shaping and throttling put in place by ISPs.
+In addition to anonymous browsing, free VPN tool TunnelBear can also be used to bypass traffic-shaping and throttling put in place by ISPs.

 The free version of TunnelBear gives you up to 500MB of data each month, but if this isn't enough, unlimited data is available for a subscription fee, with prices starting at US$4.16 per month (about £3, AU$6).

 Configuration is incredibly simple, and TunnelBear's free privacy software can be used with any browser.
 It's probably the most accessible VPN tool there is, and is just about impossible not to recommend.

 A great VPN tool for protecting your privacy online, but free users have to wait their turn

 Another multi-platform VPN tool, CyberGhost VPN is available as a free ad-supported app, as well as a paid-for edition offering better performance and more features.

 For day-to-day or occasional use, the free version should be perfectly adequate.
 Configuration is very simple, with the only potential stumbling block being the installation of a virtual network adaptor.

 With a single click, CyberGhost VPN will activate, giving the impression that you're browsing from another country.
 The free privacy software also lets you keep an eye on how much traffic you've transferred through the service using a handy graph.